 Commodity Charge:

-Base Commodity Charge: Gas Daily Mid-Point of the Common Range for Kern River/Opal plant deliveries for the Day of delivery plus $0.10.
+Base Commodity Charge: Gas Daily Mid-Point of the Common Range for NW Sumas deliveries for the Day of delivery plus $0._____.

-Late Purchase Notifications Commodity Charge Option: Gas Daily High End of the Absolute Range for Kern River/Opal plant deliveries for the Day of delivery.
+Late Purchase Notifications Commodity Charge Option: Gas Daily High End of the Absolute Range for NW Sumas deliveries for the Day of delivery.
 Applicable if notifications are received between 8:00am and 8:30 am.

-Weekend/Holiday “Put Option” Charge: If PacifiCorp chooses reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge of $.50/MMBtu shall be assessed on the difference between the original nomination and the reduced nomination for the weekend/holiday.
+Weekend/Holiday “Put Option” Charge: If Grays Harbor chooses reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge of $.50/MMBtu shall be assessed on the difference between the original nomination and the reduced nomination for the weekend/holiday.

-Other:
+The following fixed-price indications are provided as requested.

+1. Six months, November 1, 2001 – April 30, 2002 $___________

+2. One year, November 1, 2001 – October 31, 2002 $___________

+3. Two year, Novenber 1, 2001 – October 31, 2003 $___________

+Risk Management:

-PacificCorp shall have the right to “trigger” or “lock in” its delivered gas price.
-PacifiCorp shall have the right to trigger for the term of its choice to be priced on a best-effort basis by ENA.
-The daily volumes of gas triggered by PacifiCorp will represent the Minimum Gas Quantity (MGQ).
-PacifiCorp shall have the right to purchase any quantity between the MGQ and the BGQ.
+Grays Harbor shall have the right to “trigger” or “lock in” its delivered gas price.
+Grays Harbor shall have the right to trigger for the term of its choice to be priced on a best-effort basis by ENA.
+The daily volumes of gas triggered by Grays Harbor will represent the Minimum Gas Quantity (MGQ).
+Grays Harbor shall have the right to purchase any quantity between the MGQ and the BGQ.

-Part 2 – Electric Power

-Parties:

-Buyer: Enron North America

-Seller: PacifiCorp Power Marketing Inc.

-Delivery Point:

-The delivery point of all sales to ENA shall be Mona Utah.

-Delivery Hours:

-6 by 16
+Grays Harbor can also purchase gas at a discount to the index described above if they agree to a floor, below which, the daily price would never fall.
+The level of the floor and the magnitude of the discount would be negotiated.

+If Grays Harbor agrees to purchase gas at a premium to the index described above, ENA would provide cap that prices would not be allowed to exceed.
+The level of the cap and the magnitude of the premium would be negotiated.

+OFO Risk Insulation:

+Transportation:

+Gas will be delivered to the delivery point on a secondary firm basis.

+Future Capacity Subscriptions: